Exploring the Mystery – Verse One of the Tao Te Ching

 It’s risky when you’ve been hurt and need to stay safe.
 But it doesn’t get you anywhere.
 Trust me!
 I was the queen of building walls.
 I created a fortress.
 It wasn’t until I relaxed and began to trust in life that good things came in.

-Maybe that’s one of the most significant challenges – to step out and beyond those disappointments and hurts and into your big, wide heart that knows better and believes in a higher plan.
+Maybe that’s one of the most significant challenges—to step beyond those disappointments and hurts and into your big, wide heart, which knows better and believes in a higher plan.

-TIP: One thing that helps me is focusing on the exhale.
-When you allow yourself to exhale fully, you’re letting go.
-When you exhale, you’re allowing your breath to flow out.
+TIP: Focusing on the exhale helps me.
+When you allow yourself to exhale fully, you let go, allowing your breath to flow out.
 Breathing itself is such a powerful metaphor for this Verse.
-Half of the breath – the inhale – is active.
-The other half – the exhale – is relaxed.
-It’s the balance of the two that creates harmony.
-We need both – in equal measure.
+Half of the breath—the inhale—is active, and the other half—the exhale—is relaxed.
+The balance of the two creates harmony.
+We need both in equal measure.

 “When desiring, you see the manifestations.”

-This aspect of Verse One is easier to grasp.
+This aspect of Verse One is more straightforward to grasp.

 It reminds me of a vision board.

 But your desires come from nothingness, just like their manifestation comes from nothingness.
-Both together form the magic of the Tao.
+Together, both form the magic of Tao.

 Where are you on the scale of desiring versus allowing?